Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Extensions

+Assumption \ref{Ass:linear} does not hold by construction for two important identification strategies: DID and RD designs.
+I explore the weighted-average interpretation in these cases with an alternative set of assumptions.

+With a DID-based identification strategy, each observation belongs to a particular group $g\in\{1,\ldots,G\}$ and period $t\in\{1,\ldots,T\}$, and the instrument $Z$ is constant within each $(g,t)$.
+The regression equation (\ref{eq:linear}) can be written as

+where $d_{g}$ indicates membership to a group $g$ and $D_{t}$ indicates membership to a period $t$.
+By construction, the instrument $Z$ is a deterministic and nonlinear function of the covariate vector $W=(d_{1},\ldots,d_{G},D_{1},\ldots,D_{T-1})$.
+This does not satisfy the requirement by Assumption \ref{Ass:linear} that $E(Z|W)$ should be linear in $W$.
+An empirical example from \citet{acemoglu2000large} in Section \ref{subsec:CSL} fits into this setting.

+With an RD-based identification strategy using a running variable $C$ with a cutoff $c$, the instrument is $Z=\ind_{C\ge c}$.
+The regression equation (\ref{eq:linear}) can be written as

-The results in Section \ref{sec:Econometric-Framework-for} cannot be directly applied to identification strategies based on DID or RD designs.
-In a (generalized) DID, a vector of covariates $W$ contains group and time dummies, and an instrument $Z$ is a function of group and time.
-An RD is usually implemented as an IV regression, where a vector of covariates $W$ contains polynomials of the running variable around the threshold, and an instrument $Z$ is a dummy variable that indicates that the running variable crosses the threshold.\footnote{Given that an RD implementation by local polynomials can be interpreted as a kernel-weighted version of an RD implementation by global polynomials, my description focuses on a global polynomial case.
-The IV weight function should be multiplied by a kernel weight in a local polynomial case.} $X=Z$ in a sharp DID or RD, while $X\ne Z$ in a fuzzy DID or RD.
-Because $Var\left(Z|W\right)=0$, Assumption \nameref{A2:Exogenous} would be trivial and Assumption \nameref{A3:Relevant} would not hold.
-Because $Z$ is nonlinear in $W$, Assumption \nameref{A4:LinearZ } would not hold.
+where $(p_{1},\ldots,p_{K})$ is a set of basis functions with $p_{k}(c)=0$.\footnote{Given that an RD with local polynomials can be interpreted as a kernel-weighted version of an RD with global polynomials, my description focuses on a global polynomial case.
+The IV weight function should be multiplied by a kernel weight in a local polynomial case.} The instrument $Z$ is a deterministic and nonlinear function of the covariate vector $W=\left(p_{1}(C),\ldots,p_{K}(C)\right)$.
+An empirical example from \citet{oreopoulos2006estimating} in Section \ref{subsec:CSL_UK} fits into this setting.

-To consider identification strategies based on a DID or RD, I make the following assumptions instead of Assumptions \nameref{A2:Exogenous}--\nameref{A4:LinearZ }. \begin{description} \item [{A3$'$ }] The instrument residual $\tilde{Z}=Z-L(Z|W)$ is relevant: $E\left[X\tilde{Z}\right]\ne0$. \item [{A6 }] The instrument $Z$ is a function of $W$ and $g(x,w)$ is linear in $w$ for any $x$. \end{description} Assumption \nameref{A6:Parallel_Trend} indicates that an identification strategy essentially relies on a functional form assumption rather than the exogeneity assumption.
-In a DID, it corresponds to a parallel trend assumption.
-In an RD, it implies continuity and a perfect polynomial approximation of the relationship between a potential outcome and a running variable around the threshold.
-While the following result still maintains the separability assumption (\nameref{A1:Separable}), Appendix \ref{subsec:Extension_DID_RD} presents the result with the nonseparable structural function (\nameref{A1':Nonseparable}).
+The definition of the linear IV and OLS coefficients follows (\ref{eq:IV}) and (\ref{eq:OLS}).
+I rule out a ``sharp'' DID or RD setup with $X=Z$, in which the IV and OLS coefficients are identical by construction.
+Instead of Assumption \ref{Ass:linear}, I make the following assumption to represent DID- and RD-based identification strategies.